-How is the IoT helping this wildlife programme?
-Lynxes are tracked with location collars that georeferences them the same way other IoT asset management systems would.
+How is the IoT helping this wildlife program?
+Location collars track Lynxes that georeference them the same way other IoT asset management systems.
 Scientists can study behavioral uses of space and territories by these lynxes in the wild.
 Connected drones, less invasive than humans, also help monitor them and see how well they are doing from a distance.
-Researchers are considering the option, in the near future, of changing the uncomfortable (and battery-dependant) collars for weightless subcutaneous sensors that would remain under the lynx’s skin
+Therefore, researchers are considering the option, shortly, of changing the uncomfortable (and battery-dependant) collars for light subcutaneous sensors that would remain under the lynx’s skin.

 Sensors can get the job done where people cannot.
 Deploying sensors to measure elements like air or water quality, radiation, or sensors to detect hazardous chemicals can help track the evolution of the environment.
 They allow access to inaccessible, polluted, or uninhabitable spaces without risking technicians’ health.
 Parents of infants with breathing problems and asthma affected citizens could also receive precise information in real-time.
 Of course, workers that need to operate in hazardous conditions (like mines or workplaces exposed to radiation) can benefit from this real-time environmental data more than anyone.

 Efficient farming has a huge positive impact on the environment.
 We already explained how technology was controlling crop or greenhouse irrigation through sensors.
 Automatic irrigation in Southern California is fighting the periodic droughts providing water according to the soil conditions.
 As a result, farmers also use connected drones.
 Their spectral onboard sensors help farmers optimize fertilizers and plant protection products besides providing airborne soil condition data to complement soil sensor information.